-Using the original values, rounded to the nearest dollar, what was the production cost per minute for each movie?
+Using the original values, rounded to the nearest dollar, what was the production cost per minute for each movie? (scheduling budgeting and accounting math level 2)

 In 2017, a fourth movie, Kong: Skull Island, was added to the King Kong franchise.